Custom Search

 dt = steam temperature above saturation temperature at the actual pressure (oF)

-Saturated wet steam includes non evaporated water particles reducing the "steam quality" and very wet saturated steam should be multiplied with a correction factor:
+Saturated wet steam includes non evaporated water particles reducing the "steam quality" and a flow coefficient for very wet saturated steam should be multiplied with a correction factor:

 Cv = Cv_saturated ζ1/2 (4)